Kurozora/kurozora-web/resources/docs/privacy_policy.md

 * The personal information we collect allows us to keep you posted on Kurozora’s latest product announcements, software updates, and upcoming events.
 If you don't want to be on our mailing list, you can opt-out anytime by updating your preferences.
 * We also use personal information to help us create, develop, operate, deliver, and improve our products, services, content, and for loss prevention and anti-fraud purposes.
 We may also use your personal information for account and network security purposes, including in order to protect our services for the benefit of all our users.
 We limit our uses of data for anti-fraud purposes to those which are strictly necessary and within our assessed legitimate interests to protect our users and our services.
 * We may use your personal information, including date of birth, to verify identity, assist with identification of users, and to determine appropriate services.
-For example, we may use date of birth to determine the age of Kurozora ID account holders.
+For example, we may use date of birth to determine the age of Kurozora Account account holders.
 * From time to time, we may use your personal information to send important notices, such as communications about purchases and changes to our terms, conditions, and policies.
 Because this information is important to your interaction with Kurozora, you may not opt out of receiving these communications.
 * We may also use personal information for internal purposes such as auditing, data analysis, and research to improve Kurozora’s products, services, and user communications.
 * If you enter into a sweepstake, contest, or similar promotion we may use the information you provide to administer those programs.